KenkouGmbH/vue-stripe-elements/README.md

 A Vue wrapper for stripe elements.
 This library was inspired in [fromAtoB/vue-stripe-elements](https://github.com/fromatob/vue-stripe-elements), but has the following improvements:

-- No need to previously setup `stripe.js`: is injected at runtime.
+- No need to previously setup `stripe.js`: is injected at runtime, currently `v3`.
 If it is already configured it works as well.
-- No custom api defined: you can access the `stripe.js` instance by calling `getStripe` (returns a `Promise`) and then [`stripe.js`](https://stripe.com/docs/stripe-js/reference) api itself.
+- No custom api defined: you can access the `stripe.js` instance by calling `getStripe` (returns a `Promise`) and then use[`stripe.js`](https://stripe.com/docs/stripe-js/reference) api itself.

 ## Install